Former Ethnic Greek mayor released from prison in Albania News

 Former Ethnic Greek mayor released from prison in Albania

-Alfred Beleri, a former ethnic Greek mayor of a southern Albanian town was released ahead of time on Monday, following imprisonment on vote-buying charges and the call for elections, which strained relations between Greece and Albania.
-Hi is currently on probation.
+Alfred Beleri, a former ethnic Greek mayor of a southern Albanian town, was released ahead of time on Monday, following imprisonment on vote-buying charges, in a case that has strained relations between Greece and Albania.
+He is currently on probation.

-In July, the Central Election Commission of Albania (CEC) removed Beleri from his mayoral seat, citing that people convicted of certain crimes are prohibited from holding public office under the decriminalization law.
+In July, the Central Election Commission (CEC) removed Beleri from his mayoral seat, citing that people convicted of certain crimes are prohibited from holding public office under the decriminalization law.

 CEC called for early elections in Himarë, which were won by the ruling Socialist Party’s candidate Vangjel Tavo.
 Beleri won the previous election in May 2023 as the opposition’s candidate but was prevented from swearing his oath after being arrested and sentenced to two years in prison on election corruption charges, prompting his removal from office.